jedi4ever/vagrant-guard-demo/README.markdown

             └── manifests
                 └── enforcer.pp

+### Puppet - Vagrant setup

+These are the settings we use our Vagrant file to make puppet work

+    config.vm.share_folder "v-data", "/data", File.join(File.dirname(__FILE__)    ,"data")
+    # Enable provisioning with Puppet stand alone.
+Puppet manifests
+    # are contained in a directory path relative to this Vagrantfile.
+    config.vm.provision :puppet, :options => "--verbose"  do |puppet|
+      puppet.module_path = ["puppet-repo/modules"]
+      puppet.manifests_path = "puppet-repo/manifests"
+      puppet.manifest_file  = "site.pp"
+    end

 ### Puppet tests setup
 The cucumber-puppet tests will check if the catalog compiles for role `role::webserver`

     Feature: Catalog policy
       In order to ensure basic correctness